php-fig/fig-standards/proposed/psr-cache.md

      *
      * @param string $key The unique cache key of the item to remove *
-     * @return boolean    The result of the delete operation */ public function remove($key);
+     * @return boolean    Returns true on success and otherwise false */ public function remove($key);